openharmony-rs/ohos-sys/Readme.md

 # ohos-sys

-FFI-bindings for the native API of OpenHarmony OS.
+FFI-bindings for the native API of [OpenHarmony OS].
 See the [documentation] for a list of supported components.
 This crate is under active development, and not officially affiliated with OpenHarmony OS.

 ## Development